Ipswich - Central

 What are some of the major infrastructure and planning changes likely to influence the Ipswich - Central SA2?

-Key infrastructure and planning changes likely to influence the Ipswich - Central SA2 include: Ipswich Hospital Expansion Stage 2 (Construction); Ipswich Better Bus Network (Planning); Ipswich Smart City Program (Construction); Brassall Bikeway Stage 6 Extension (Planning); and North Ipswich Sport and Entertainment Precinct (Approved).
+Key infrastructure and planning changes likely to influence the Ipswich - Central SA2 include: Ipswich Hospital Expansion Stage 2 (Construction); Ipswich Better Bus Network (Construction); Ipswich Smart City Program (Construction); Brassall Bikeway Stage 6 Extension (Planning); and North Ipswich Sport and Entertainment Precinct (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Ipswich - Central SA2?